 As a question, what would be the general requirements for this feature to be included in Redmine proper?
 Depending on the complexity, I figure this might be a good introduction to Redmine hacking for me.

-#3 Updated by red guv over 9 years ago
+#3 Updated by red guv about 10 years ago